-Without getting too technical, it all starts within your authoring tool.
-As soon as you hit ‘publish’, the authoring tool sends out a message to your LMS to let it know that it has a special delivery waiting for it.
+With PENS, it all starts within your authoring tool.
+Once you hit ‘publish’, the authoring tool sends out a message to your LMS to let it know that it has a special delivery waiting for it.

 It’s easy to see how this hassle-free approach to content publishing can save an enormous amount of time in the long run!